Core Module Information

 Mode of activityLearning & Teaching ActivityNESH (Study Hours)NESH Description

-Face To Face GROUPSCHEDULED 10 Group Project introduced at the start of week 14.
-Students then work on the project as a group over the course of a week culminating in a demonstration of the project at the end of the week.
+Face To Face GROUPSCHEDULED 16 The Group Project is introduced during week 13 and students work in groups during week 14 over the course of a week culminating in a presentation of the project at the end of the week.

 Total Study Hours200